Hotel Transylvania (film): Plot

-The party is a great success the next night, and Mavis looks forward to opening a gift from Martha.
+The party becomes a great success the next night and Mavis looks forward to opening a gift from Martha.
 However, when Johnny and Mavis share their first kiss, Drac overreacts, and in his outburst, inadvertently confesses to deceiving Mavis with the town.
 A still-frozen Quasimodo bursts in and Mr. Fly reveals from his frozen speech that Johnny is a human disguised by Drac, who is guilty about his lie.
-The guests are shocked and outraged by the deceit at play, but Mavis is undeterred and wants to be with Johnny.
+The guests are shocked and outraged by the deceit at play but Mavis is undeterred and wants to be with Johnny.
 Johnny rejects her out of respect for her father and leaves the hotel.
 A heartbroken Mavis flies onto the roof with her mother's gift, and Drac follows in hopes of comforting her.
 He learns the present is a book about how he and Martha "zinged" and fell in love, and realizes he no longer knows mankind's true tolerance of monsters.
 After apologizing to the patrons, Drac persuades Frank, Wayne, Griffin, and Murray to head out into the human world to help him find Johnny, and with the scent-tracking ability of Wayne's daughter, Winnie, they learn that he is about to catch a flight back to the United States.

 The five head to the airport, but are held up in a town celebrating a Monster Festival along the way.
 Frankenstein attempts to scare away the assembled crowd of humans with a loud roar but instead receives wild applause and adoration.
 He then gets the humans to agree to help, and a team of men dressed as vampires provides Drac shelter from the sunlight while he rushes to the airport.
 Drac arrives to see Johnny's plane taking off, and he gives chase in bat form, burning in the sunlight.
 After getting Johnny's attention, Drac makes his way to the windshield of the plane and uses his mind-controlling power on the pilot to help him apologize over the plane's PA system, stating that Mavis has grown up and can make her own decisions.
 Johnny accepts his apology, and Drac manipulates the pilot to return to the Transylvanian airport.
 Drac returns Johnny to Mavis, announcing that he approves of Johnny.
 Johnny confesses to Mavis that their "zing" was mutual and the two kiss.
 The monsters finish celebrating Mavis's party, impressing the hotel guests.